-Felice Caivano, 413.552.2193, fcaivano@hcc.edu
+Benj Gleeksman, 413.552.2572, bgleeksman@hcc.edu

 The Graphics Option prepares students for transfer, leading to a BA or BFA degree and for the workplace.
 Students will develop the knowledge and skills necessary for success in the dynamic and rapidly changing field of Graphic Design.
 Students successfully completing the Graphics Option will produce a portfolio that demonstrates an understanding of the elements and principles of Graphic Design.